Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/spells/Orge-Unaccountable-Disappearance-Spell.rst

 A lot of actions (notably attacking or casting a spell) are very likely to break the invisibility.

 An attenuated form of this spell is the `Chameleon Spell`_.

+Available only in the Mage path, through incantation, gesture or rune spellcasting.